aoki-marika/aeptools/README.md

-# aep
+# aeptools

-Documentation on KONAMI's proprietary AEP file format.
+Tools for working with KONAMI's proprietary AEP file format.

-Please see the [Wiki](https://github.com/aoki-marika/aep/wiki) for documentation.
+See the [Wiki](https://github.com/aoki-marika/aep/wiki) for documentation on the format.